 Looking back at the last couple of years, our Council has helped our community with some substantial donations.
 With our drive-thru dinners and donations and a break on Per Capita bills (because of the pandemic), your dues have given us chances to donate some of that money too.

 Thanks to our Treasurer, Brian Delong, after a quick perusal for the calendar year 2020, we gave $19,410 in donations and in 2021 so far, we have given $19,300 in donations.
 That’s not counting the food drive collection, the hygiene items, and the Coats for Kids drive yet this year.
 We should be very proud of the work our Council has done for our area.

 Ushering at St. Francis:

-Please help ushering at Mass on Sunday 11:00 am.
-We are needed more than ever to help with social distancing and some cleaning after Mass.
+Please help to usher at Mass on Sunday at 11:00 am.
 Please add these dates to your calendar and try to arrive about 20 minutes early to get your instructions.

 Matt Carlton, Grand Knight

 - The online Event calendar is up-to-date.
 Please check it out at www.kc706.com.